-Buying a house is the largest, single, financial decision you will make in your lifetime.
+Buying a house is one of the largest financial decisions you will make in your lifetime.
 There are many things to think about when you're going through the purchase process.
-Even though it's exciting, buying a house can be stressful – so stressful that a poll rated a new house purchase more stressful than bankruptcy, divorce or bereavement.
+Even though it's exciting, buying can be stressful – so stressful that a poll rated a new house purchase more stressful than bankruptcy, divorce or bereavement.

-And if the real estate market is hot – it's difficult to complete a thorough due diligence process to make sure that you are purchasing the right home.
+And if the real estate market is hot – it's challenging to complete a thorough due diligence process to make sure that you are purchasing the right one.

-To help make buying your next home a success, we've put together some considerations for home buying.
-We’ve got tips on insurance protection for you home, other ways to make your purchase a success, insights into how your rates are determined and how you can save.
+To help make buying your next home a success, we've put together some considerations for buying.
+Here are some tips on making your purchase a success and insights into how your costs are determined.

 What Kind Of Insurance Do You Need When Buying A New House?

-Did you know that by law you don't have to have home insurance?
-Although you're not legally required to have home insurance coverage, mortgage lenders want insurance to protect their investment.
-Even if you own your home (no loan from a bank on it), your home may be your biggest source of future wealth – so you want to protect it.
-And home insurance is one important way to do it.
+Did you know that by law, you don't have to have coverage when you buy?
+Although you're not legally required to have it, mortgage lenders want it to protect their investment.
+Even if you own your home (no loan from a bank on it), it may be your most significant source of future wealth – so you want to protect it.

-Top Insurance Tips To Help Protect Your New House
+Top Tips To Help Protect Your New House

-1 - Talk To Your Home Insurance Broker Before You Buy
+1) Talk To Your Insurer Before You Buy

-Your broker looks at your house purchase from the “risk” perspective – how likely (or how often) is your house to be damaged and how much damage might be incurred.
-Your broker has information that may not be available to you and can help you assess the potential for problems.
+Your insurer looks at your house purchase from the risk perspective; how likely your house could be damaged and how much damage might be incurred.
+They may have information that may not be available to you and can help you assess the potential for problems.

-2 - Purchase Insurance Coverage For Replacement Costs On The House
+2) Purchase Insurance For Replacement Costs On The House

-Don't make the mistake of assuming that your coverage limits will automatically adjust to your home's rising or falling market price.
-Fact is, replacement value, or the cost of labor and materials required to rebuild, is what you need to consider.
+Don't make the mistake of assuming that your limits will automatically adjust to rising or falling market prices.
+The fact is that replacement value, or the cost of labour and materials required to rebuild, is what you need to consider.

-3 - Provide Your Insurance Broker With Key Information To Determine Your Replacement Value
+3) Provide Key Information To Determine Your Replacement Value

-Your insurance representative will need to know some information about your home :
+Your representative will need to know some information including :